-The school's current admissions policy is operated by the Local Authority on behalf of the school.
+- The school's current admissions policy is operated by the Local Authority on behalf of the school.
 Full details of the information about the arrangements for admissions are set out in the L.A's information booklet.
 "Primary School Information Booklet 2023/2024".
 Copies of this booklet are available from the school office, school website or the School Admissions Team, Telford & Wrekin Council, Darby House, Telford, TF3 4JA.
-Email: admissions@telford.gov.uk.

-You can apply for a school place online at: www.telford.gov.uk/admissions

-The admission limit for each year group (in KS1 and KS2) is the school's standard number of 60.
-The admission limit for our Nursery is 52 (13 for the morning session, 13 for the afternoon session and 13 for the 30 hours places.)

-Parents considering applying for a place at the school should arrange for a tour of the school with their child(ren).
+Email: admissions@telford.gov.uk. - You can apply for a school place online at: www.telford.gov.uk/admissions - For September 2024 the admission limit for Reception is 30.
+The admission limit for each other year group (in KS1 and KS2) is the school's standard number of 60.
+The admission limit for our Nursery is 52 (13 for the morning session, 13 for the afternoon session and 13 for the 30 hours places.) - Parents considering applying for a place at the school should arrange for a tour of the school with their child(ren).